June 26, 27 & 28, 2015

 - Drawing: Original compositions hand-drawn by the artist using pen, pencil, charcoal, pastel, ink, wax, crayon, etc.

-- Fiber: Wearable and decorative works handcrafted by the artist from fiber.
+- Fiber-Decorative: Decorative works handcrafted by the artist from fiber.
 Fiber includes basketry, embroidery, weaving, tapestry, papermaking, leather, straw, and fabric.
 Not permitted: mass or factory-produced work.

 - Glass: Original functional or decorative works that have been handcrafted by the artist by glass blowing, fusing, molding, casting, or kiln forming.
 Works may be etched or engraved.
 Not permitted: any form of mass-produced work.